Working with glyexp

 can do when it teams up with actual experimental

-analysis.
-We will also use glyclean::auto_clean()
+data.
+We will use real_experiment

 to